kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 **Off-Hand**: Freedon Nadd's Short Lightsaber
 - Obtained from Freedon Nadd’s Tomb <br>
 This is a very good off-hand weapon that increases our accuracy while having higher damage than other lightsabers.
-Before that, we will be using a vibroblade, or a offhand lightsaber for damage.
+Before that, we will be using a vibroblade, or an offhand lightsaber for damage.

 **Belt**: None.
 Or the best belt you looted <br>
 - There are no good guaranteed belts we can purchase for an affordable price.
 See itemization below for things you are looking for in a belt.